mollywoodnini/ga-z270x-ug/README.md

 1. CPU idles down to 1.8GHz.
 Will not drop to 800MHz.
 2. PowerNap, Sleep and Hibernate do not function.
 System goes for this power state and hangs.
 Powered on but in a frozen state.
 Does not respond to input.
 Screen is black.

+This EFI was created using firmware version `F9d`.
+If you use an older verison, consider upgrading.

 ## Z270 Series

 Device | UD3 | UD5 | G5 | G7 | G8 | G9 | GK3 | GK5 | GK7 | UG